-Out of School Hours Care (OSHC) is offered between 7.00-8.30 a.m.
-(8.40 a.m. for early childhood children) and between 3.00-6.00 p.m.
-(Monday to Friday, only during school terms).
+Out of School Hours Care (OSHC) is offered between:

+7.00a.m - 8.30 a.m.
+3.00p.m. - 6.00 p.m.
+Monday to Friday during school terms.

-Vacation Care is available as advertised, and is dependent on enrolment numbers.
+VACATION CARE is available as advertised.
 This facility is operated by HillSide itself, and is government approved.
-Children who are enrolled in school programmes (K-7) at HillSide Christian College can enrol in this programme.
+Children enrolled in school programmes (K-7) at HillSide Christian College can enrol in this programme.
 The maximum number usually enrolled is 40 per session.
 It is a condition of enrolment in this programme that every child must be manageable in this setting.
+No casual bookings are available.
+Bookings must be made one week ahead.

 Vacation Care programmes are available in every school holiday period.
 Please see the College's OSHC web page for details.
 The OSHC is closed for four weeks over the Christmas holiday period, as advertised.
 The Vacation Care hours are 7.30 a.m. - 5.30 p.m.
+No casual bookings are available.
+Bookings must be made one week ahead.

-Please note: a separate enrolment application is required for children to participate in this programme because it is administered outside of school hours.
+Please note: a separate booking is required for children to participate in this programme because it is administered outside of school hours.
 The parent Xplor portal is used for all enrolments.

-Further details are available from the College office (08) 9453 2644, or the College website.
+Further details are available from the College office 9453 2644, or the College website.
 Childcare rebates are available for eligible families.
+The direct line to OSHC is 6143 1945, but this is to be used if the College office is closed.